-- 1. Corn Checkoffs - a) Support state checkoffs on all marketable corn, to expand and enhance the use, marketing and efficient production of corn. - b) Specialty corn grown under contract should be subject to state corn checkoff assessment programs. - c) End-users should be prohibited from administering a corn checkoff. - d) Only state recognized, corn farmer-led organizations should be eligible to collect and administer a state corn checkoff. - e) Only one corn checkoff per state should be recognized. - 2.
+- Corn Checkoffs - Support state checkoffs on all marketable corn, to expand and enhance the use, marketing and efficient production of corn. - b) Specialty corn grown under contract should be subject to state corn checkoff assessment programs. - c) End-users should be prohibited from administering a corn checkoff. - d) Only state recognized, corn farmer-led organizations should be eligible to collect and administer a state corn checkoff. - e) Only one corn checkoff per state should be recognized. - 2.
 Communication Infrastructure - a.
 Support efforts to provide high-speed data, voice and video technologies to corn growers. - b.
 Encourage competition to provide increased access and affordable service.

-3. Education

-a) Support Funding for programs that encourage agriculture education in K12 schools and postsecondary and higher education.
+- 1. Education - a) Support Funding for programs that encourage agriculture education in K12 schools and postsecondary and higher education. - b) Support the development and dissemination of ag-focused STEM (Science, Technology, Engineering, and Math) curriculum to science teachers nationwide.